-More and more people are opting for cleaner, eco-friendly skincare options.
+More and more people are opting for cleaner, eco-friendly skin care options.
 We want to know and control what we are putting on our bodies.
-Skin is our largest organ and everything that touches it gets filtered through our liver.
+Skin is our largest organ, and everything that touches it gets filtered through our liver.
 Almost all or most of homemade soap ingredients can be read in one breath, and you'll know exactly how the product is sourced, how it is made, and what you are absorbing.

-- Mass-produced soap is full of chemical cocktails and harsh detergents that usually leave the skin irritated, overly cleansed and dry.
+- Mass-produced soap is full of chemical cocktails and harsh detergents that usually leave the skin irritated, overly cleansed, and dry.
 Some chemicals are shown to cause cancer, such as triclosan.

 Homemade soap is just a better choice when it comes to cleansing your skin.

 More on Triclosan

 - FDA Bans Triclosan And 18 Other Chemicals From Soaps : Shots - Health News : NPR

 Manufacturers didn't provide data showing the chemicals are safe and effective, the FDA says.
 It says there's no evidence that they do a better job at preventing illness than plain soap and water.

 Since homemade soap is often crafted in small kitchens or small shops, ingredients are most often sourced and disposed of responsibly and not tested on animals.
 Even if you have to ask how it is made, you'll get a good honest answer.